Ph1eu/Ph1eu/README.md

 - :computer: My aims is to specialized in building large-scale systems and conducting data analysis also designing, building, and maintaining complex systems for data processing and analysis

-- :camera: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :camera: I'm also interested in photography, my main focus are story telling and nature,especially milky way photography .

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-ph1eu-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/ph1eu/)